Farming in Canada: The Facts (35 Infographics)

 Join Us Today!

-Want to learn more about other cool natural resource facts?
-If you loved these ones about farming in Canada, you'll want to join us on social media and stay up-to-date on current news, trends and analysis regarding all of Canada's other natural resource industries today!
+Want to learn more about natural resources in Canada?
+If you loved these statistics and infographics about Canadian farming and agriculture, then you'll want to join us on social media and stay up-to-date on current news, trends and analysis regarding all of Canada's other natural resource industries today!
 We hope to see you there!

 Check out this amazing entry in our pumpkin carving contest! 🎃 #CanadianAgriculture#CanadianResources#ThankAFarmerhttps://t.co/uZDt2Kpjce pic.twitter.com/62ZknMHJp6